Students and Alumni

 Thesis and Major Research Paper Topics

-The following topics were addressed in some recently completed theses and major research papers (supervisor in brackets):
+The following is a sample of some of the topics addressed in theses and major research papers (supervisor in brackets) completed in the department:

 • Snakes in Roman Medical Thought (von Stackelberg)